zoxpx/pxdocs/content/start-here-installation.md

 **Note 2**:  Portworx needs a key-value store to perform its operations.
 As such, install a clustered key-value database \(`etcd` or `consul`\) with a three node cluster.
 Refer to this [article](https://coreos.com/etcd/docs/latest/op-guide/clustering.html) about `etcd` clustering and this [article](https://www.consul.io/intro/getting-started/join.html) about `consul` clustering.

-**Note 3:**  If you are installing Portworx 1.2, you must configure Docker to use shared mounts propagation.
-To do this, run `sudo mount –make-shared /` in your SSH window.
-Portworx 1.3 and higher automatically enables shared mounts.

-**Note 4**: Portworx installations require a minimum of 3 nodes to be used on a cluster.
+**Note 3**: Portworx installations require a minimum of 3 nodes to be used on a cluster.
 The Portworx Enterprise edition supports up to 1000 nodes per cluster.
 The Portworx Developer edition does not allow more than 3 nodes per cluster.
 All nodes running a Portworx container must be synchronized and NTP must be set up.

 ### Install Portworx

+#### Kubernetes

+If you are installing on Kubernetes, continue by clicking below.

 {{< widelink url="/platform-install-with-kubernetes" >}}Preparing your Kubernetes Platform{{</widelink>}}

+#### Other

+For all other environments, continue below.

+{{< widelink url="/install-with-other" >}}Install on other orchestrators{{</widelink>}}